English Cocker Spaniel portrait

 English Cocker Spaniel Highlights

-Adaptable Size: English Cocker Spaniels are of a moderate size, making them well-suited for various living environments, from apartments to larger homes.
+Adaptable Size: English Cocker Spaniels are of moderate size, making them well-suited for various living environments, from apartments to larger homes.

 Energetic and Playful: These dogs are known for their boundless energy and playful demeanor.
 They thrive on regular exercise and enjoy interactive play with their owners.